FrankConijn/Firefox-Quantum-Rounded-Tabs/README.md

 Going back to default
 ---------------------
-Simply delete the file or the whole chrome folder, and restart Firefox.
+Simply delete the file or the whole chrome folder and restart Firefox.

 Customization